Cenozoic Porpoise Rib Fossils

 • Porpoises have a triangular dorsal fin and dolphins have a curved dorsal fin (except for those species that don’t have a dorsal fin)

-• Porpoises body form is a little more chunky than that of the leaner, more slender dolphin body form
+• Porpoise body form is slightly more chunky than the leaner, more slender dolphin body form

 • Porpoises are not vocal like the talkative dolphins